jkb91jkb91/KubeServices/README.md

 This repo uses GitOps approach with Flux and contains manifests deployed on kubernetes cluster
 Most important files are:
 1) HelmCharts  # HelmCharts folder
-2) Services for HelmCharts application  # Service_Yamls
+2) Services for HelmCharts application  # Service_Yamls  folder

-additional files:
 3) NFS manifests linked to the POD # Kubernetes_Yamls
-4) jenkins jobs used for: artifactory,sonarqube  # Dependencies for CICD services
+4) jenkins jobs used for: artifactory,sonarqube  # Jenkins_jobs folder, dependencies for CICD services

 <!-- RESULT -->
 ## Result